nbrown02/Capacity-Planning-Feature-Monte-Carlo/README.md

-# Capacity Planning & Feature Monte Carlo for Azure DevOps and Jira
+# Capacity Planning & Feature Monte Carlo for Azure DevOps and Jira (Cloud)

 ### What is this report?
 This will detail the ‘rightsize’ for your Features, the number of these Features you have capacity for in a given time period and the likely completion date of Features in your backlog right now based on the number of child items and a forecasted target date.
 Please note, when I say Features, I mean the backlog hierarchy level above User Story/Product Backlog Item.
 You may call this something different in your context (e.g. Epic), but for simplicity I am using the term "Feature".